- Register as a Prospective Student

 Applicants will normally possess a Master's degree in Planning or a related field (such as Public Policy, Environmental Studies, Geography, Social Work, Architecture, etc.).
 Applicants with other Master's degrees will be considered, as will exceptionally well-prepared applicants with a Bachelor's degree.
 There is no foreign language requirement for Doctoral students in Planning.
 However, work in some areas of specialization and on certain research/dissertation topics may require knowledge of one or more foreign languages (obtained either before or during Doctoral studies).

-- Non-refundable application fee
+- Rackham online application

-- Statement of Purpose ∨
+- Statement of Purpose

 - Personal Statement

-- Three Letters of Recommendation ∨
+- Three (3) Letters of Recommendation

-- Examples of Work ∨
+- Examples of Work / Portfolio

 - GRE Scores (required)